Automated Reinforcement Learning: An Overview

 \subsubsection{Reward Shaping}

-Reward shaping is the process of learning a proxy reward function that maximizes the expected return.
-Although rewards in many tasks like video games are straightforward to define, it needs careful considerations in problems like robot navigation and COPs that have multiple objectives.
-For example, finding a reward function by combining several objectives like avoiding obstacles, reaching the goal, passing minimum distance and the optimal angular velocity in a goal searching task is challenging.
-As another example, the optimal solution of a TSP with time window and prizes should has the minimum tour length and maximum collected prize while the time window constraints are satisfied \cite{ilavarasi2014variants}.
-For these kinds of problems, different rewards may lead to completely different solution performance and carefully designed rewards are necessary.
-In the next paragraphs of this sub section some example and application of reward shaping in different domains are reviewed.
+Reward shaping involves designing a proxy reward function to maximize expected return.
+While rewards are often straightforward in tasks like video games, they require careful design in domains such as robot navigation \cite{kim2023automated} and multi-objective combinatorial optimization problems (COPs) \cite{ilavarasi2014variants}.
+In such cases, poorly chosen rewards can drastically affect performance, making careful reward design essential.
+The following sections review examples and applications of reward shaping across different domains.

-In \cite{judah2014imitation}, reward shaping in the context of imitation learning is explored.
-In imitation learning, the agent faces an MDP without any reward value.
-States and actions pairs from a target policy are demonstrated to the agent and the goal is to mimic the target policy using these state-action pairs.
-In \cite{judah2014imitation}, a reward value is provided for the agent which is not necessarily aligned with the target policy.
+In imitation learning, the agent cannot obtain any reward.
+State-action pairs from a target policy are demonstrated to the agent, and the goal is to mimic the target policy using these state-action pairs.
+In \cite{judah2014imitation}, a shaped reward function is provided to the agent, which is not necessarily aligned with the target policy.